Skip to main content

 The Sabotage Exercise – How to Self Identify Dysfunctional Team Behaviours

-Once that is out the way we can move onto the saboteur exercise, which I’ve now done with many clients and teams in my own organisations.
+Once that is out of the way, we can move on to the saboteur exercise.
 What’s the point?
-Well, we know this team has some behaviours which are self-destructive or counter-productive.
-Maybe it’s gossip, maybe backbiting, it could be a lack of support for one another, whatever it is there’s something about this team that’s led to them forming a pattern of behaviour that is stopping them being as good as they could be.
+Well, we know this team has some self-destructive or counter-productive behaviours.
+Maybe it’s gossip; maybe backbiting, it could be a lack of support for one another.
+Whatever it is, something about this team has led to them forming a pattern of behaviour that is stopping them from being as good as they could be.
 The sum of the parts is less than the whole.
-This exercise will shine a spotlight on the behaviours that are holding them back.
-Then I want the team to realise that these behaviours might be counterproductive and agree themselves that they should change them.
+This exercise will spotlight the behaviours that are holding them back.

 • Make promises we don’t keep